 - If pregnancy is not achieved during ovulation, the uterus walls are shed, resulting in menstruation.

 Why do women menstruate?

-There is still some mystery surrounding the female period, including why women menstruate outwardly to begin with.
-Although the main reason is that women menstruate to prepare the uterus for the next ovulation, pressing the ‘refresh’ button on the womb, so to speak.
+The main reason is that we menstruate to prepare the uterus for the next ovulation -think of like pressing the ‘refresh’ button on the womb!
 Shedding the lining of the uterus and the unfertilized egg along starts a process of priming the uterus for conception all over again.

 How long does it last?

 On average, the whole menstrual cycle lasts about 28-35 days long and can range even more depending on the individual, age and the month.
 Ovulation occurs around day 14 on average with the first day of your period as day 1.
 During ovulation, the egg leaves the ovary and moves towards your uterus where it waits to be fertilized for about 24 hours before dissolving.
-A woman’s period however is about 3-8 days long and only occurs if the egg is not fertilized.
+Periods, however, tend to be around 3-8 days long and only occur if the egg is not fertilized.

-There are a number of feminine hygiene products to choose from and choosing your favorites is just a matter of time, although it’s always good to know what kind of options you have.
+There are a number of different period products to choose from and choosing your favorites is just a matter of time, although it’s always good to know what kind of options you have.
 Here are some of the most popular options with some of their biggest pros and cons:

 - Good for night time use